DaveParillo/gravity-wiki/GravityConfigFile.md

 ### The Gravity.ini file ###

-When a Gravity node starts, it will look in the current working directory for an .ini file with the same name as the given ComponentID, e.g. ConfigFileExample.ini.
-If that isn't found it will look for a Gravity.ini file in the same location.
+When a Gravity node starts, it will look in the current working directory for an .ini file with the same name as the given ComponentID, e.g. if the component is named ConfigFileExample, then it will look for ConfigFileExample.ini.
+If that isn't found it will look for a file named Gravity.ini in the same location.
 In this example we'll use this Gravity.ini file:

 	#
 	# This section is common to all components